 Obviously, this isn’t a definitive list and you may find there are more than 11 things which could invalidate your insurance which is why reading your policy documents is so important!

-If you need to arrange your car insurance, then get a quote with Admiral today.
+If you need to arrange your car insurance, get a quote with Admiral today.